In Australia, someone suffers a stroke every 19 minutes and it is one of Australia’s biggest killers.

 In addition, nearly half of all survivors of stroke are expected to experience a recurrent cardiovascular event within 10 years.

-A recent study from Monash University found how critical it is for survivors of first-time stroke to take medications on an ongoing basis, with new findings highlighting long-term links with survival.
+In a study from Monash University, scientists found how critical it is for survivors of first-time stroke to take medications on an ongoing basis, with new findings highlighting long-term links with survival.

 Specific medications help to prevent stroke recurrence, but adherence to these agents is often suboptimal among patients.